 When an additional account or a modification to the Chart of Accounts is made, accounting must complete the "Chart of Accounts Maintenance Form" and submit it to the CFO and COO for approval.
-The approved form is forwarded to the IT Manager who will create or modify the account in accordance with the approved form.
+The CFO will create or modify the account in accordance with the approved form.